14 Top-Rated Attractions & Things to Do in Bellevue, WA

 Official site: http://www.bellevuebotanical.org/

-Serving as one of Bellevue's largest city parks, Mercer Slough Nature Park contains more than 320 acres to explore throughout the year.
-The park features more than seven miles of trails that allow you to explore the wetland environment this nature park encompasses.
-The park also features a 2.6-mile water trail that you can canoe through the park.
+Mercer Slough Nature Park is Bellevue's largest city park and contains over 320 acres to wander throughout the year.
+The park has more than seven miles of trails that explore the surrounding wetland environment.
+A 2.6-mile water trail also winds its way through the park, accessible via canoe.

-Connected by the different trailheads, Mercer Slough Nature Park also hosts an on-site blueberry farm, which sells seasonal produce.
-The Winters House Visitor Center is a 1929 Mission-style mansion at the park and is on the National Historic Register.
+Mercer Slough Nature Park also hosts an on-site blueberry farm, which sells seasonal produce.
+And the Winters House Visitor Center is a 1929 Mission-style mansion at the park and is on the National Historic Register.
+These two park attractions are accessible with a connecting hiking trail.

 Address: 1625 118th Ave.
 SE, Bellevue, Washington

-Cougar Mountain Regional Wildland Park connects to Squak Mountain State Park.
-Users can access Squak Mountain via Cougar-Squak Corridor Park.
+For more to explore, Cougar Mountain Regional Wildland Park connects to Squak Mountain State Park via Cougar-Squak Corridor Park.
 This narrow park and valley adjoin the two public spaces, collectively known as the Issaquah Alps, and provide more than 15,000 acres of forest to explore.
-For quick escapes into nature from Bellevue, look no farther than the Issaquah Alps.

 Address: 18201 SE Cougar Mountain Drive, Renton, Washington